Campus Parking and Vehicle Policy

 I. Overview Statement

-Montreat College vehicle regulations are intended to assist in providing a safe and orderly campus for everyone.
+Montreat College vehicle regulations are intended to help provide a safe and orderly campus for everyone.
 All students, employees, guests, contractors and college community members should familiarize themselves with the following regulations and abide by them at all times.

-The roads and parking areas on campus are used for pedestrian as well as vehicular traffic; all vehicles shall be operated up to a maximum of 20 mph on or adjacent the college property while respecting designated signs for slower speeds or when necessary for safety.
-Vehicles must yield to pedestrians.
+The roads and parking areas on campus are used for pedestrian and vehicular traffic; all vehicles shall be operated at a maximum of 20 mph on or adjacent to college property, while respecting designated signs for slower speeds or, when necessary for safety, yielding to pedestrians.

-Parking is limited on the campus, and consequently requires additional rules and regulations designed to allow operations to continue with as little disruption as possible.
+Parking is limited on campus and, consequently, additional rules and regulations are required to ensure operations continue with as little disruption as possible.
 Parking permits are issued on a school-year basis and must be displayed when parking on any college campus or college-leased property.
 Parking is a privilege on college property, not a right.
 Seatbelts must be worn at all times by all occupants of moving vehicles.
 Vehicles that do not adhere to these parking policies are subject to removal and temporary or permanent banning.
-Students who do not follow the vehicle policies of the school and motor vehicle law are subject to fines, school discipline, and police involvement.
+Students who do not comply with the school’s vehicle policies and motor vehicle law are subject to fines, school discipline, and police involvement.

-Unlawful, unsafe, or disruptive actions such as reckless driving, driving while impaired, speeding, hanging over or standing up in moving truck beds, hanging out of moving vehicles, spinning tires, violation of traffic laws, and parking in fire lanes may result in vehicle privilege revocation.
+Unlawful, unsafe, or disruptive actions such as reckless driving, driving while impaired, speeding, hanging over or standing in moving truck beds, hanging out of moving vehicles, spinning tires, violations of traffic laws, and parking in fire lanes may result in revocation of vehicle privileges.
 Loud music, horns, and/or yelling from vehicles is prohibited by the school and local ordinances.
-Montreat College’s Campus Police and Safety department as well as the Town of Montreat Police Department patrol the parking areas and motorways.
+Montreat College’s Campus Police and Safety department, as well as the Town of Montreat Police Department, patrol the parking areas and motorways.
 Illegal and unsafe motor vehicle driver behaviors can be prosecuted.

 From 7:00 a.m. to 5:30 p.m., Monday through Friday, students and employees may park only in designated lots.
 After 5:30 p.m., parking in campus lots is open except for areas designated for student housing, for official college vehicles, reserved spaces, designated fire lanes, designated handicapped parking spaces, and all areas restricted from any parking at any time.

-Montreat College vehicle regulations also respect all traffic laws which are in effect for the Town of Montreat and State of North Carolina.
+Montreat College vehicle regulations also comply with all traffic laws in effect in the Town of Montreat and the State of North Carolina.
 Montreat College police officers are authorized to issue state summonses for violations of both criminal and traffic laws.
-Any state summons which is issued will result in a court appearance in Buncombe County District Court.
+Any state summons issued will result in a court appearance in the Buncombe County District Court.

 II.
 Liability Statement

-Please be aware that the college does not take responsibility for vehicles or contents therein while parked on or adjacent to campus.
+Please be aware that the college does not assume responsibility for vehicles or their contents while parked on or adjacent to campus.
 Vehicles parked on Montreat College campus property are at their own risk.
 All vehicle operators should lock or otherwise secure their vehicles when parked on campus.

-The issuance of parking privileges, and the charging of fees for parking, in no way implies that the College assumes liability for care or protection of vehicles parked on Montreat College property.
-Any damage to a vehicle parked in Montreat College lots is the responsibility of the owner or the person who caused the damage, if known.
-Any questions about parking rules and regulations, contact the Student Life office at 828-419-2031.
+The issuance of parking privileges and the charging of fees for parking in no way imply that the College assumes liability for the care or protection of vehicles parked on Montreat College property.
+Any damage to a vehicle parked in Montreat College lots is the responsibility of the owner or, if known, the person who caused the damage.
+For any questions about parking rules and regulations, contact the Student Life office at 828-419-2031.

 III.
 Registration Process, Regulations & Fees

-All members of the Montreat College community (employees, residential students and commuters) must complete the Vehicle Registration Form whether they have a vehicle or not.
-Those who do not have a vehicle to register, must declare so on the form, and acknowledge their understanding of all college parking policies.
+All members of the Montreat College community (employees, residential students and commuters) must complete the Vehicle Registration Form, whether or not they have a vehicle.
+Those who do not have a vehicle to register must declare so on the form and acknowledge their understanding of all college parking policies.
 Those who will be parking or driving on campus or parking at any college-leased property for any length of time must register their vehicle online, pay the general student fee, and receive a parking sticker.
 Failure to properly register a vehicle and/or adhere to the parking policy may result in fines, fees, or tickets.
 The student may also be subject to additional disciplinary action based on the college’s student conduct policy.

-A valid Montreat College issued parking sticker must be clearly displayed at all times in the lower left side of the rear window of the vehicle on file with the college.
+A valid Montreat College-issued parking sticker must be clearly displayed at all times on the lower-left side of the vehicle’s rear window, as it appears in the college’s records.
 The parking sticker is valid for the academic year only.

-For the 2023-2024 academic year, the general student fee covers student parking and shuttle privileges.
-The general student fee is processed administratively at the beginning of each semester and added to the student’s account as are all student fees outlined in the Academic Catalog.
+For the 2026-2027 academic year, the general student fee covers student parking and shuttle privileges.
+The general student fee is processed administratively at the beginning of each semester and added to the student’s account, as are all student fees outlined in the Academic Catalog.
 If a student graduates or withdraws in December, he or she will not be billed for the spring semester.

-Employees are not charged a registration fee and the employee parking sticker has no expiration as long as one remains employed with the college.
-Issuance of parking privileges does not guarantee a place to park on the campus and lack of space is not a valid excuse for parking in violation of regulations.
+Employees are not charged a registration fee, and the employee parking sticker has no expiration as long as one remains employed with the college.
+The issuance of parking privileges does not guarantee a parking space on campus, and a lack of space is not a valid excuse for parking in violation of regulations.

 Registration Process

-1. All students and employees must complete the electronic Vehicle Policy Acknowledgement Form indicating that they understand the college’s current regulations and guidelines for parking before being issued a parking sticker.
+- All students and employees must complete the electronic Vehicle Policy Acknowledgment Form, indicating that they understand the college’s current parking regulations and guidelines, before being issued a parking sticker.
 Failure to register a vehicle will result in a fine (see fines section).

 Registration Regulations

-1. All employees must complete vehicle registration and will be subject to the unregistered vehicle fine until completed.
-Employees can be issued up to two stickers but only one car can be on campus at a time (exceptions may include special events such as music events, athletic events, or the employee Christmas party).
+- All employees must complete vehicle registration and will be subject to the unregistered vehicle fine until completed.
+Employees can be issued up to two stickers, but only one car can be on campus at a time (exceptions may include special events such as music events, athletic events, or the employee Christmas party).
 Employee parking privileges do not extend to students.

-2. Parking permits (stickers) must be clearly displayed in the lower left side of the rear window of the vehicle (not bumper, front window, or side windows) so that the sticker is clearly visible but not impeding driver safety.
+- Parking permits (stickers) must be displayed on the lower-left side of the vehicle’s rear window (not the bumper, front window, or side windows) so the sticker is clearly visible without impeding driver safety.
 The permit must be firmly affixed to the vehicle.
-Placement in any other location is a violation and may result in a fine for permit not displayed.
-Note: If the vehicle registered is a soft top convertible with a small collapsible window, security may on a case by case basis allow the decal to be affixed to a different location at the direction of the Campus Police.
+Placement in any other location is a violation and may result in a fine for failing to display the permit properly.
+Note: If the registered vehicle is a soft-top convertible with a small collapsible window, security may, on a case-by-case basis, allow the decal to be affixed to a different location at the direction of Campus Police.

-4. Failure to have a permit on a vehicle, though registered, will result in a fine.
+- Failure to have a permit on a registered vehicle will result in a fine.
 If your parking permit is lost or stolen, a new one can be issued by the Student Life Office.
-Parking Permits are valid for one academic year (i.e. 23-24; note: employee permits are valid indefinitely for the employee and subject to any future changes in parking policy.
+Parking Permits are valid for one academic year (i.e. 24-25; note: employee permits are valid indefinitely for the employee and subject to any future changes in parking policy.
 Employees will be notified of substantive changes).

-6. Permits are non-transferable.
+- Permits are non-transferable.
 Permits may not be shared from car to car.
 If a new vehicle is obtained or a decal is lost or defaced, a new decal must be obtained.
 A $25 replacement fee will be charged to issue a new sticker.
-Decals must correspond at all times with the license plate and the vehicle for which it was issued.
-If a student or employee changes cars or changes their license plate, it is his/her responsibility to notify Student Life of the updated information.
+Decals must at all times correspond to the license plate and the vehicle for which they were issued.
+If a student or employee changes cars or license plates, it is his/her responsibility to notify Student Life of the updated information.
 New license numbers must be reported immediately to Student Life.
-Improper transferring of an issued decal, attempted removal of another vehicle’s decal, or tampering with temporary permits will result in disciplinary actions which could include loss of campus vehicle privileges and/or fines.
+Improper transfer of an issued decal, attempted removal of another vehicle’s decal, or tampering with temporary permits will result in disciplinary action, which may include loss of campus vehicle privileges and/or fines.

 Parking Pass System